Mistake Fares: Fly Business

 When you spot a price that seems too good to be true, book it first and research it second.
 A mistake fare that disappears while you're deciding is gone for good.
 You can always cancel within 24 hours if needed.

-Give the airline 24–48 hours to either honor or cancel the ticket.
+Give the airline 24 to 48 hours to either honor or cancel the ticket.
 Most honor mistake fares quietly.
-If they cancel, DOT regulations in the US require a full refund — so you never lose money on a mistake fare.
+If they cancel, DOT regulations in the US require a full refund, so you never lose money on a mistake fare.

 Once the airline confirms the ticket, book refundable accommodations through Expedia or Trip.com.
 Keep everything refundable until you know the airline has locked in your seat.